-Crown Casino: Crown Casino is regulated under separate legislation to clubs and hotels in Victoria under the Casino Act 1991.

-EGMs: Electronic Gaming Machines

-- Keno: A rapid-draw game in which a set of numbers is drawn through a random number generator from a pool of numbers.
-The numbers are then posted electronically in venues. - LGWGOG: Local Government Working Group on Gambling - Lotteries: A lottery is a rapid draw game where a set of numbers is drawn through a random number generator. - MAV: Municipal Association of Victoria - Online Gambling: Online gambling comprises of a wide range of different forms of gambling that can be provided in an online format i.e. accessed and played via the internet.
-This can include forms of poker, casinos (blackjack, roulette etc.), sports betting, bingo, lotteries, betting on horse racing. - Sports Betting: Sports betting is a form of gambling that involves placing a bet or wagering on a sporting activity.
+Term Glossary Crown Casino Crown Casino is regulated under separate legislation to clubs and hotels in Victoria under the Casino Act 1991.
+EGMs Electronic Gaming Machines Keno A rapid-draw game in which a set of numbers is drawn through a random number generator from a pool of numbers.
+The numbers are then posted electronically in venues.
+LGWGOG Local Government Working Group on Gambling Lotteries A lottery is a rapid draw game where a set of numbers is drawn through a random number generator.
+MAV Municipal Association of Victoria Online Gambling Online gambling comprises of a wide range of different forms of gambling that can be provided in an online format i.e. accessed and played via the internet.
+This can include forms of poker, casinos (blackjack, roulette etc.), sports betting, bingo, lotteries, betting on horse racing.
+Sports Betting Sports betting is a form of gambling that involves placing a bet or wagering on a sporting activity.
 Bets can be placed in person with a bookmaker or online using an account that accepts debit and credit cards.
-Popular sports on which Australians can bet include AFL, rugby league, soccer, cricket, tennis, motorbike racing and basketball. - Racing: In Victoria, wagering on horse and greyhound races is offered on-course, by bookmakers at a racetrack, and off-course by Tabcorp Wagering and TAB agencies. - VCGLR: Victorian Commission for Gambling and Liquor Regulation - VLGA: Victorian Local Government Association - Your Play: Your Play is a gambling pre-commitment scheme which allows EGM players to voluntarily set limits of time or money spent and track their gaming machine play across Victoria.
+Popular sports on which Australians can bet include AFL, rugby league, soccer, cricket, tennis, motorbike racing and basketball.
+Racing In Victoria, wagering on horse and greyhound races is offered on-course, by bookmakers at a racetrack, and off-course by Tabcorp Wagering and TAB agencies.
+VGCCC Victorian Gambling and Casino Control Commission VLGA Victorian Local Government Association Your Play Your Play is a gambling pre-commitment scheme which allows EGM players to voluntarily set limits of time or money spent and track their gaming machine play across Victoria.